 Graphic from Beforeitsnews.com

-The demise of the United States as the global superpower could come far more quickly than anyone imagines.
-A realistic assessment of domestic and global trends suggests that in 2025, just 15 years from now, it could all be over except for the shouting.
+The demise of the United States as the global superpower will come far more quickly than anyone imagines.
+A realistic assessment of domestic and global trends suggests that before 2030, less than seven years from now, it will be all over but the shouting.

-…Available economic, educational, and military data indicate that, when it comes to U.S. global power, negative trends will aggregate rapidly by 2020 and are likely to reach a critical mass no later than 2030.
+..Available economic, educational, and military data indicate that, when it comes to U.S. global power, negative trends which aggregated rapidly during 2022 are likely to reach a critical mass no later than 2030.
 The American Century, proclaimed so triumphantly at the start of World War II, will be tattered and fading by 2025, its eighth decade, and could be history by 2030.

-…Ordinary Americans, watching their jobs head overseas, have a more realistic view than their cosseted leaders.
+...Ordinary Americans, watching their jobs head overseas, have a more realistic view than their cosseted leaders.
 An opinion poll in August 2010 found that 65 percent of Americans believed the country was now “in a state of decline.”
 Already, Australia and Turkey, traditional U.S. military allies, are using their American-manufactured weapons for joint air and naval maneuvers with China.
 Already, America’s closest economic partners are backing away from Washington’s opposition to China’s rigged currency rates.
-As the president flew back from his Asian tour last month, a gloomy New York Times headline summed the moment up this way: “Obama’s Economic View Is Rejected on World Stage, China, Britain and Germany Challenge U.S., Trade Talks With Seoul Fail, Too.”
+When Obama flew back from his Asian tour, a gloomy New York Times headline summed the moment up this way: “Obama’s Economic View Is Rejected on World Stage: China, Britain and Germany Challenge U.S. as Trade Talks With Seoul Fail, Too.”

 …Economic Decline: Present Situation